?? THE 2020 AUSTRALIAN GRAND PRIX

 Qualifying (5pm Local Time/ 6am UK Time)

-- Just as in 2018, the track will have two DRS detection points and three activation zones.
+- Just as in both 2018 and 2019, the track will have two DRS detection points and three activation zones.
 The detection zones are located before turns 11 and 14, while the activation zones are on the main straight, between turns 2 and 3 and between turns 12 and 13.

 ??
 WEEKEND MILESTONES AND RECORDS